Reflecting Upon Irreducible Mind

 state to function properly as a transmitter/receiver/decoder of a TV signal

-that if I destroy such machines, the filter/transmissive/decoding function
+follow that if I destroy such machines, the filter/transmissive/decoding

-biological filter.
+a biological filter.
 I am just saying that it would still be there.
-First

-as a rotting tissue, then, for centuries, as a dried out organic debris
+First as a rotting tissue, then, for centuries, as a dried out organic

+consciousness?
 At this point, no one can really tell.
-But just as present-day neurological
+But just as present-day

 Julio is an accomplished spiritualist, but I'm not.
 So I suppose